 The fabric of Nashville

 Located at 221 5th Avenue North, the Woolworth building is a registered historic site as part of the Fifth Avenue Historic District in downtown Nashville.
 One of the original “five and dime” stores, F. W. Woolworth became the site of some of the first lunch counter sit-ins during the 1960s Civil Rights Movement in Nashville.
-The new Woolworth on 5th will honor the history of this space by serving as a welcome table for all – an upbeat atmosphere with food, music, dancing that everyone can enjoy.
+The new Woolworth on 5th honors the history of this space by serving as a welcome table for all – an upbeat atmosphere with food, music, dancing that everyone can enjoy.

 “The history of Nashville is rich and diverse and should be preserved, yet every day we hear about another building being torn down to make room for something new,” said Tom Morales, owner and CEO of TomKats Hospitality.
 “The Woolworth building needed to be saved, and we are honored to be part of the next chapter of its history.
 Woolworth on 5th brings a unique vibe to the downtown scene – a welcome table of home grown flavors, old school sounds, and classic dance moves – and we are excited to share it with the city we love.”

 Woolworth then and now

 F.W.
 Woolworth first opened its doors in Nashville in 1913.
 The five-and-dime store attracted shoppers looking for quality and value.
 In fact, this block of 5th Avenue would later include three other national five-and-dime stores: Kress, McClellan and Walgreens.
 The lunch counter at Woolworth opened in 1925.
 All food items on the menu cost no more than ten cents each.
 Coca-Cola and root beer were sold for five cents.